Mechanicsville in Hanover County, Virginia — The American South (Mid-Atlantic)

 The Honeymoon Cottage at Pine Slash is a rectangular 20-by-60-foot one-story building with three rooms, an attic, and a half cellar under the north end.
 The older part of the house, comprising the two northern-most rooms, dates to the mid 18th century.
 The third room was added to the structure about 1800.
 According to Shelton family tradition, the Henrys lived in the cottage at Pine Slash about six months before moving to Hanover Tavern, owned by Sarah’s father.

 was unsuccessful.
 He closed the store in 1760, soon after obtaining his license as an attorney.
-While practicing law, Henry continued to farm the land at Pine Slash until he sold the property in
+While practicing law, Henry continued to farm the land at Pine Slash until he sold the property in 1764.

 According to The Colonial Williamsburg Foundation, Pine Slash represents a singular piece of this nation’s architectural history.
 It is the earliest and best vertical plank-walled construction building in the region.
 The construction was to be permanent and of relatively high quality with finishes to create genteel spaces in a more economical manner.
 The planks were weather boarded outside and finished inside with moldings to make them resemble more costly paneling.
 Pine Slash survives as a unique and valuable historic building.

 Patrick Henry (May 29, 1736 – June 6, 1799) was the leading Virginia statesman in defending the rights of Colonial America.

 Following Henry's death, John Adams wrote to Thomas Jefferson singing his praises: “In the Congress of 1774 there was not one member, except Patrick Henry, who appeared to me sensible of the Precipice or rather the Pinnacle on which he stood, and had the candour and courage enough to acknowledge it.”

 Henry was the first elected governor of Virginia, a devoted father of 17 children, and the most famous orator of his day.
 Born in Hanover County,